Last Updated On : 7-Apr-2026

 Explanation:

-❌ A. Change the data type
+A. Change the data type of the attributes:

-❌ C. Set attributes as site-specific replicable
+C. Set the attributes to site-specific replicable:

 Reference:

-A developer is asked to implementa simple call to an authentication - protected REST web service.
+A developer is asked to implementa simple call to an authentication - protected REST web

 Which configuration is valid?